Steadfast Modesto Criminal Defense Attorney Serving Clients Throughout Stanislaus County

 While violent crimes are some of the most serious offenses, there are several defenses available that may either result in a not guilty verdict or the prosecution withdrawing charges or dropping the case entirely.
 In many cases, the best defense to a violent crime is challenging the sufficiency of the government's evidence as it pertains to your mental state or the involvement or use of a firearm.
 In cases involving a statement you made to law enforcement, an attorney may be able to prevent your statement from coming into evidence by successfully litigating a motion to suppress.
 And, in most cases involving violent crimes, attacking the credibility of the witnesses can inject doubt into the government's case.

 Of course, the specific defenses that are available to you depend on the facts surrounding your arrest.
-Attorney Monez has the experience and legal knowledge necessary to identify and develop the best possible defense in your case.
+Rebecka Monez has the experience and legal knowledge necessary to identify and develop the best possible defense in your case.